Skip to content

 Toggle

-With Plan D, you can easily change your address in your account on the Every Health platform.
+With Plan D, you can conveniently change your address in your account on the Every Health platform.

-For Reality Check, please contact us as soon as possible at hi@every.health if you want to change the delivery address after placing your order.
+With Reality Check, please contact us as soon as possible via hi@every.health if you wish to change the delivery address after placing your order.

-I am having problems with my shipment.
+I'm having trouble with my shipment.
 What should I do?

 Toggle

-Reality Check is shipped via DHL and usually arrives within 1-2 business days after shipment.
-Once the package has been shipped, you will receive a shipping confirmation via email.
-There you should be able to track your shipment.
+Reality Check is shipped via DHL and usually arrives within 1-2 business days after dispatch.
+Once the package has been shipped, you will receive a shipping confirmation by email.
+You should be able to track your shipment there.
 We recommend always checking there first to see where the package is.
-It may have been delivered to a neighbor, a parcel shop, or a packing station, where you can simply pick it up.
+It may have been delivered to a neighbor, a parcel shop, or a packing station, and you can simply pick it up there.

-According to the tracking information, my package/letter has been delivered, but I have not received anything.
+According to the tracking information, my parcel/letter has been delivered, but I haven't received anything.
 What should I do?

 Toggle

-First, check whether the tracking information indicates that your package/letter was not delivered to your specified address but, for example, to a neighbor.
+First, check whether the tracking information indicates that your parcel/letter was delivered to a neighbor, for example, rather than to your specified address.

-For letters (Plan D): Make sure that the name of the recipient, as you specified when placing your order, is clearly and visibly displayed on the mailbox.
-For c/o addresses, it is important that the name of the main tenant is clearly displayed on the mailbox, otherwise delivery cannot be made and the letter will be returned.
+For letters (Plan D): Make sure that the name of the recipient, as you provided it in your order, is clearly and visibly displayed on the mailbox.
+For c/o addresses, it is important that the name of the main tenant is clearly displayed on the mailbox; otherwise, delivery cannot take place, and the letter will be returned.

-Postal workers have a lot to do.
-Sometimes a letter may accidentally end up in a neighbor's mailbox.
-Nice neighbors would certainly let you know as soon as they noticed.
-Otherwise, it's worth asking.
+Mail carriers are very busy.
+Sometimes, a letter can accidentally end up in a neighbor's mailbox.
+Kind neighbors would certainly contact you as soon as they notice this.
+Otherwise, it's worth asking around briefly.

 My package arrived damaged or incomplete.
 What should I do?